Galois Theory of Algorithms

-Similarly, one can define a {\it recursive} and a {\it bracket} algorithmic universes.
+Similarly, one can define {\it recursive} algorithmic universes and {\it bracket} algorithmic universes.
 One can still go further and ask that an algorithmic universe has two well-defined operations.
 In that case the automorphism will have to preserve two operations.
-If $H$ is a group of automorphism, then we can denote the subgroup of automorphisms that preserve composition as $H_C$.
+If $H$ is a group of automorphisms, then we can denote the subgroup of automorphisms that preserve composition as $H_C$.
 Furthermore, the subgroup that preserves composition and recursion will be denoted as $H_{CR}$, etc. The subgroups fit into the following lattice.

 \be \xymatrix{ &&H \\ \\ H_C\ar@{^{(}->}[uurr]&&H_R\ar@{^{(}->}[uu]&&H_B\ar@{^{(}->}[uull] \\ \\ H_{CR}\ar@{^{(}->}[uu]\ar@{^{(}->}[uurr]|\hole &&H_{CB}\ar@{^{(}->}[uull]\ar@{^{(}->}[uurr] &&H_{RB}\ar@{^{(}->}[uull]|\hole \ar@{^{(}->}[uu] \\ \\ &&H_{CRB}=\{e\}.\ar@{^{(}->}[uull]\ar@{^{(}->}[uurr]\ar@{^{(}->}[uu] }\ee